allanchua101/react_aws_static_hosting/README.md

 - Repeatable, reliable and scalable provisioning process thanks to Terraform and Terraform environment-specific variable files.
 - Optional static IP whitelisting for back office-related portals
 - Tolerance against single region failures
-- Security headers are applied on CloudFront responses using [CloudFront response header policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/creating-response-headers-policies.html)
+- Security headers are applied on CloudFront responses using [CloudFront response header policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/creating-response-headers-policies.html), this is previously done using lambda@edge which requires intermediate request processing and extra fees.
+CloudFront does that for us with no additional processing fees.
 - Prevent caching of `index.html` files which often results to referencing of obsolete js and css assets for React and Vue apps.

 ### Demo Application